Divorcing a Narcissist Wife Takes Diligence and Patience

 - B. Robert Farzad, Managing Partner

 You combat alienation, conditioning of the children, or false allegations of abuse by a request for modification of custody and visitation.
-It is not in the children's best interest to have significant parenting time with a parent who engages in any of this misconduct.
+It is not in the children's best interest to have significant parenting time with a parent engaging in any misconduct.

-Second, identify witnesses to the misconduct and inform your attorney of them so he or she can interview the witnesses and obtain statements from them.
+Second, identify witnesses to the misconduct and inform your attorney so he or she can interview the witnesses and obtain statements from them.

-If you fail to act and allow the alienation and conditioning to continue, it will fester.
+It will fester if you fail to act and allow the alienation and conditioning to continue.
 Once the children are alienated from you, it can be difficult to get them back.
 Children sometimes need psychological counseling to assist them after years of parental alienation.

 "But my spouse doesn't work.
 How can I get attorney fees?"

-It's a question we hear often.
-Even family law lawyers share this misconception.
-Our answer is, "who said attorney's fees are limited to earnings?"
+We hear this question often, and even family law lawyers share this misconception.
+Our answer with a rhetorical question is, "Who said attorney's fees are limited to earnings?"

 California law does not limit attorney's fee awards, especially Family Code 271 awards, to earnings.
-Do any of these exist?
+Do any of these exist in your case?

 - A home with equity,